Editorial Policies

 Journal of Applied Economics in Developing Countries (JAEDC) specializes on Economics, Business, and Management in developing countries, and is intended to communicate original research and current issues on the subject.
 This journal warmly welcomes contributions from scholars of related disciplines.

-The focus and scope of the Journal of Applied Economics in Developing Countries include:
+The scope of the Journal of Applied Economics in Developing Countries include:

 1. Development Economics